 How to Build:

-- First collect all parts shown in circuit.
+- First, collect all parts shown in circuit.

-- Connect base of Q1 between resistor R1 and output pin of IC1.
+- Next, connect collector of Q1 to +24V by resistor R2, connect base of Q1 between resistor R1 and output pin of IC1 and then connect emitter of Q1 to -24V.

 - Put diodes D1 and D2 in series between +24V and -24V.

-- Connect one end of coil to emitters of Q2 and Q3.
+- Further, connect one end of coil to emitters of Q2 and Q3 and then connect other end of coil to ground.

 Conclusion:

-It also show real use of control and feedback.
+Overall, Magnetic levitation is fun hobby, it also show real use of control and feedback.

-With little practice we can make small magnet float stable in air.
+Furthermore, this project show how hall sensor and electromagnet balance magnet weight and with little practice we can make small magnet float stable in air.

 Leave a Reply